EnriqueKi/AiAiAi2023/README.md

 * One history of Ai + Art https://aiartists.org/ai-timeline-art
 * State of the Ai Art : https://toshareproject.it/artmakerblog/generative-ai/
 * Make ML Art with Google Colab - https://dvschultz.github.io/Make-ML-Art-with-Google-Colab/
+* Machine Learning for Art by Gene Kogan (amazing) - https://ml4a.net/

 _______________________________________________
 _______________________________________________